7 elements for building a successful strategy

 Index

-7 key elements in building a strategy for business
+7 key elements in developing a business strategy

-The so-called “Vision Statement” is one of the central components of a good strategy.
-One should clearly think long-term.
-Where should the journey of the company go and above all explain the vision of the company, where it should be in 3, 5 or more years.
+The vision statement is one of the key components of a good strategy.
+You should clearly think long-term.
+Where should the journey of the company go and especially the vision of the company should explain where it should be in 3, 5 or more years.

-Especially here you should take care to really work out your own core and your own goals and to deal with them over several hours and days.
-This vision is then the basis for all further steps.
+This is where you should make sure that you really work out your own core and goals and spend several hours and days on it.
+This vision is the basis for all further steps.

-A good example of a vision has Amazon: “Our vision is to be earth’s most customer-centric company; to build a place where people can come to find and discover anything they might want to buy online.”
+Amazon is a good example of a vision: “Our vision is to be the world’s most customer-centric company; to create a place where people can find and discover anything they want to buy online”.

-In contrast to the vision of a future for the company, the mission statement is the description of what you represent as a company.
-It describes what makes you unique and how to make customers happy with what you do.
+Unlike the vision for the future of the company, the mission statement is the description of what you stand for as a company.
+It describes what makes you unique and how you make your customers happy with what you do.

-Often vision and mission statement are combined into one.
-But you should clearly distinguish between describing where you are now, what you represent now and what you are doing to move towards your vision in the future.
+Vision and mission statements are often combined into one.
+However, you should make a clear distinction between describing where you are now, what you stand for now, and what you are doing to move towards your vision in the future.

-A good example of a Vision Statement is Harley Davidson: “We fulfill dreams through the experience of motorcycling, by providing motorcyclists and the public with an expanding line of motorcycles and branded products and services in selected market segments.”
+A good example of a vision statement is Harley Davidson: “We fulfil dreams through the motorcycling experience by offering motorcyclists and the general public a growing range of motorcycles and branded products and services in selected market segments.

-3. Core value – the values of a company
+Core Values – the values of a company

-By looking at your core values, you can also quickly define what values you represent as a company and what values you avoid.
-This is also almost like a guide on how to work to achieve your goals.
+By looking at your core values, you can also quickly define what values you hold as a company and what values you avoid.
+This is also almost like a guide on how you need to work to achieve your goals.

 Coca Cola has very clear and simple core values: